LiamHz/liamhz.github.io/md-art-home-school/perspective-1-week-3.md

 <div class="ahs-description">

 1h 10m \
 The reference I drew from today was actually one I drew 3 weeks ago.
 In the pencil/paper sketch I didn't want to shade the left half b/c I was worried I'd mess up the sketch.
-Comparing the two is a nice example how I'm more willing to attempt shading more boldly on the iPad since erasing is so much easier digitally
+Comparing the two is a nice example of how I'm more willing to shade more boldly on the iPad since erasing is so much easier digitally
 </div>

 <div class="ahs-pics">